Apparently, people love potatoes.

-A properly functioning product feedback loop continuously lets you keep a finger on the pulse of your customers, potentially helping to avoid Cheesy-Fiesta-Potato levels of customer ire down the line.
-A loop—the process of collecting, analyzing, acting upon customer insights, and then asking for feedback again—can help product managers pinpoint valid criticism and plan improvements and fixes based on actual user experiences.
-By following these “4 As” of product feedback, you can create a system that facilitates collecting customer feedback and using it to guide your product strategy, helping you to craft a better customer experience and a better product.
+A properly functioning product feedback loop keeps a constant pulse on your customers.
+This loop—the process of collecting, analyzing, and acting upon customer insights, then asking for feedback again—can help product managers pinpoint valid criticism and plan improvements and fixes based on actual user experiences and qualitative feedback.

 ASK your customers for product feedback—and listen to what they’re already saying

-Unsolicited feedback
+Unsolicited user feedback

 It can be difficult to translate online reviews into neat and tidy spreadsheet entries.
 When adding these to your master feedback document, make sure to log the customer’s name, feedback, and source of commentary to make life easier for you later in the feedback loop.

-Solicited feedback
+Solicited feedback via feedback tools

 If reviews are left by the jazzed or the jaded, you’re going to have to work a little to mine for more moderate opinions.
 As companies place a greater emphasis on customer experience, consumers have grown more accustomed to seeing brands ask them point-blank what they think about their products and services.
 Some of the more popular means of collecting feedback include:

-- Net promoter score surveys
+• Net promoter score (NPS) surveys

-- In-app prompts and modals
+• In-app prompts, pop-ups, and modals

 Solicited feedback can be tailored to ask the questions whose answers matter most to you, giving you more focused feedback at the analysis stage.
 The flip side?
 If you’re only asking questions about subjects you intend to improve, you may miss issues you didn’t even know customers were having.
 Additionally, surveys may not return the volume of feedback you’d hoped, especially without some sort of incentive for doing so.